sjsu-library/unionist/_items/unionist--text-0110.md

 subject: Foreign News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05 article.type:
+category: Unionist full issue 1833-09-05
+articleType:
 volume: '1'
 issue: '6'
-transcription: EGYPTIAN NEWSPAPER.—A journal is now published at Alexandria, under the title of<br>Miszer Wekaiesi (Egyptian News.).
-The Vignette of this paper, in opposition to<br>the Ottoman Crescent, presents half a sun, shining forth from behind a pyramid,<br>on the side of which stands a flourishing young palm tree.
-On the left of the<br>vignette are these words:—“Printed at the office of the<br><em>Divan of Events</em>in the Royal Castle.”—This paper, which is in the Arabic and Turkish languages,<br>gives no political news, but is confined to civil and military subjects, which<br>have merely a local interest.<br>
+transcription: EGYPTIAN NEWSPAPER.—A journal is now published at Alexandria, under the title of <br>Miszer Wekaiesi (Egyptian News.).
+The Vignette of this paper, in opposition to <br>the Ottoman Crescent, presents half a sun, shining forth from behind a pyramid, <br>on the side of which stands a flourishing young palm tree.
+  On the left of the <br>vignette are these words:—“Printed at the office of the <br><em>Divan of Events</em> in the Royal Castle.”—This paper, which is in the Arabic and Turkish languages, <br>gives no political news, but is confined to civil and military subjects, which <br>have merely a local interest. <br>
 scholarlyNotes:
 commentary: This article was originally published in the July, 1833 edition of <em>The Christian Advocate</em>